fbpx

 Finding a way to balance these passions while building a financially sustainable career is one of the biggest challenges that Kreem, like many other composers, currently faces.
 “One of the trickiest things to conquer as an artist is a bit of an identity problem, especially when you're someone who does a lot of different odd jobs to sustain yourself,” he said.
 “But at the same time, that can go hand in hand with the thing that might be most fulfilling to you: that all these things artistically influence and grow upon the thing that is your own artistic vision, which for me is performing my own works…and getting my artistic vision out in the world.”

-See Erik's demonstration of the organ and more about his life below:
+See Erik's demonstration of the organ and more about his life on YouTube.

 Read more